Tata Communications: Financials

-Tata Communications global network
+Global network

 In 2012, the company completed its network across Egypt linking Europe to India, and created a subsea fibre network that circumnavigates the world.
 The 9,280 km Eurasian section of the Tata Global Network runs across the Mediterranean Sea and the Middle East, connecting Mumbai with Marseille.

 In January 2016, Windstream Communications announced it was extending its 100 Gigabit Ethernet (100G) network from New Jersey data center operator NJFX's presence at Tata's Cable Landing Station (CLS) in Wall Township, New Jersey, to Ashburn, Virginia's internet hub.
 As of 2016, Tata Communications had a data centre network located in 44 locations worldwide.